Cam Gallagher Player Props: Guardians vs. Blue Jays

 Cam Gallagher At The Plate

-- In 41 games played this year, he has not gone deep.
+- In 41 games played this season, he has not hit a long ball.

-- Gallagher has driven in a run in four games this season (9.8%), including two games with multiple runs batted in.
+- In four games this year (9.8%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six of 41 games so far this year.
+- He has scored in six games this season (14.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.